My Manic Pixie Dream Programming Language

 Garbage Collection

-This probably has more to do with the domain in which I'm working
+This probably has more to do with the domain in which I'm working than my

-than my actualy preferences, but I'd rather have the computer do all
+actualy preferences, but I'd rather have the computer do all the work for me

-the work for me when it comes to memory management.
-I never work on
+when it comes to memory management.
+I never work on any projects with real-time

-game engines, so avoiding GC cycles for a few milliseconds of better
+constraints like embedded software or game engines, so avoiding GC cycles for a

-performance is just not worth the extra effort of tracking
+few milliseconds of better performance is just not worth the extra effort of

-malloc
+tracking malloc

 s or deducing lifetimes.
-This isn't a win-win
+This isn't a win-win tradeoff though,

-tradeoff though, as sometimes garbage collection can be very
+as sometimes garbage collection can be very

 silly indeed.